Resource curse: Enclave effects

-“Oil production generally takes place in an economic enclave, meaning it has few direct effects on the rest of the economy.”
+"Oil production generally takes place in an economic enclave, meaning it has few direct effects on the rest of the economy."
 Michael Ross describes how there are limited economic linkages with other industries in the economy.
-Consequently, economic diversification may be delayed or neglected by the authorities in the light of the high profits that can be obtained from limited natural resources.
-The attempts at diversification that do occur are often white elephant [public works] projects which may be misguided or mismanaged.
+Consequently, economic diversification may be delayed or neglected by the authorities in light of the high profits that can be obtained from limited natural resources.
+The attempts at diversification that do occur are often white elephant public works projects which may be misguided or mismanaged.
 However, even when the authorities attempt diversification in the economy, this is made difficult because resource extraction is vastly more lucrative and out-competes other industries for the best human capital and capital investment.
-Successful natural-resource-exporting countries often become increasingly dependent on extractive industries over time, further increasing the levels of investment in this industry as it is necessary to maintain their states' finances.
-There is a lack of investment in other sectors of the economy which is further exacerbated by declines the commodity's price.
+Successful natural-resource-exporting countries often become increasingly dependent on extractive industries over time, further increasing the levels of investment in said industry as it is necessary to maintain their states' finances.
+There is a lack of investment in other sectors of the economy which is further exacerbated by declines in the commodity's price.
 While resource sectors tend to produce large financial revenues, they often add few jobs to the economy, and tend to operate as enclaves with few forward and backward connections to the rest of the economy.

 Human capital

 Another possible effect of the resource curse is the crowding out of human capital; countries that rely on natural resource exports may tend to neglect education because they see no immediate need for it.
 Resource-poor economies like Singapore, Taiwan or South Korea, by contrast, spent enormous efforts on education, and this contributed in part to their economic success (see East Asian Tigers).
 Other researchers, however, dispute this conclusion; they argue that natural resources generate easily taxable rents that can result in increased spending on education.
 However, the evidence for whether this increased spending translates to better education outcomes is mixed.
-A study on Brazil found that oil revenues are associated with sizable increases in education spending, but only with small improvements in education provision.
+A study on Brazil found that oil revenues were associated with sizable increases in education spending, but only with small improvements in education provision.
 Similarly, an analysis of early-20th century oil booms in Texas and neighboring states found no effect of oil discoveries on student teacher ratios or school attendance.
 However, oil-rich regions participated more intensively in the Rosenwald schoolbuilding program.
 A 2021 study found that European regions with a history of coal mining had 10% smaller per-capita GDP than comparable regions.
 The authors attribute this to lower investments in human capital.